 I love the smooth texture of the almond flour biscotti crust.
 I think this is due in part to the arrowroot, but also to the maple syrup because when made with ⅓ cup maple syrup the crust was smooth, but when made with a mixture of syrup and coconut sugar, it had a few cracks.

-When I used a mixture of maple syrup and coconut sugar, there were a few cracks but the biscotti baked up a little taller.
-So use all syrup or a combo of syrup and coconut sugar depending on which ingredients you have the most of.
+The advantage to the maple syrup/coconut sugar mixture is that the biscotti bakes up a little taller.
+So use all maple syrup or a combo of syrup and coconut sugar depending on which ingredients you have the most of.

-Another funny thing was that I though the biscotti was so good it didn’t need chocolate.
+Another funny thing was that I thought the biscotti was so good it didn't need chocolate.
 I added some anyway and it was even better, so I recommend the chocolate version.